Tara Maclay: Cultural impact

+Viewer response

 Although lesbianism had been addressed on U.S. television before Tara was introduced to Buffy, her relationship with Willow was heralded as a milestone.
 Previously depicted lesbian relationships had not shown characters as sexual beings, or even touching each other.
 Despite this, Tara and Willow's relationship was not heralded with any specific fanfare on the show; they are treated as other couples.
 Their relationship was frequently the subject of storylines, but no specific focus was on their identity as lesbians or the coming out process.
 Limited to what could be shown by the network, Tara and Willow are shown as consistently affectionate but not overly sexual.
 Manda Scott in The Herald wrote in 2002 that the lack of realistic displays of touching or kissing between Willow and Tara made their relationship implausible, but because no other portrayals of lesbian relationships were on television, its importance is undeniable.
 Tara and Willow did not kiss until the fifth-season episode "The Body", which focused on the death of Joyce Summers.
 Not until Buffy moved from The WB to UPN in 2001 were Tara and Willow shown in sexual situations.
 Benson later recalled the issues of working with censors:

 Like Whedon, Benson was surprised at the strength of the reaction to Tara's death.
 It indicated to her what kind of impact the characters had:

 The Big Bad of the seventh season is the First Evil, who taunts Buffy and her friends by appearing as loved ones who previously died.
 Whedon asked Benson to appear as Tara to Willow in "Conversations with Dead People", but Benson turned down the role, concerned about what fans of the show would think about an evil Tara.
 Instead, the producers used Cassie, a character who dies early in the seventh season and speaks for Tara, telling Willow to kill herself.
 Whedon also considered bringing Tara back in a storyline where Buffy would be given one wish to be granted, but the possibility did not come to fruition.

 Writer Peg Aloi calls the backlash at Whedon "staggering", and summarizes Tara's effect with Willow, stating that they were a single unit the moment they met: "Willow's need for approval and Tara's need for unconditional love allowed their supernova trajectory its singular, incendiary thrust toward its triumphant but tragic end; like all witches who burn, martyred by flames, they move on to a place where their gods are the right ones."